 1. The Certificate Holder Shall identify the source of potable water for use during project operations and provide to EFSEC confirmation of availability of water via a drinking well permit or some other agreed upon mechanism for supply of potable water.

-2. The Certificate Holder Shall provide certification of water availability for process waters used for site construction to include vegetation management and solar panel washing.
+2. The Certificate Holder Shall provide certification of water availability for process waters used for site construction to include all Project actions, including vegetation management and solar panel washing.

 Z. Soil Destabilization Notification and Fugitive Dust Control